LBHackney-IT/Data-Platform-Playbook/pages/playbook/google-sheets-import.md

   - google_sheets_worksheet_name = "The name of your worksheet - see the `Getting Google sheet detail` section above"
   - department_folder_name = "The name of the department folder you would like to store in e.g. `housing`, `social-care`"
   - output_folder_name = "The name of the folder you would like to store in under the department e.g. `housing-repair`"
+- Optional: update the time schedule for the import job to run
+  - By default, the import job will run every weekday at 11pm which is set using Cron time format
+  - To create a new Cron time use a [Cron Expression Generator](https://www.freeformatter.com/cron-expression-generator-quartz.html)
+  - To override and set a new time schedule, add a new row to the respective module with the new Cron time: e.g. `google_sheet_import_schedule = "cron(0 23 ? * 1-5 *)"`